Bits-To-Breath/git-get-cloned-action/README.md

 ## Common Mistakes and Pitfalls
  - Invalid regexes, please make use of [https://regex101.com/](https://regex101.com/) to test your full paths againt your custom regex.
 Disabling global and multiline is recommended.
  - If using destination_clean please be careful how you use it, it will clear out your destination repository where you will likely need to revert commits.
- - Please look below 0at `Options` or use [action.yml](/action.yml) to view all the available options
+ - Please look below at `Options` or use [action.yml](/action.yml) to view all the available options.
+ - Please note the wiki path is exclusive from the repository source and destination paths.

 ## Options ⚙️